engineyard/ey-docs/pages/account-collaboration.md

   - In the new account, go to the accounts section and add developers to the account.
 If the developers already have Engine Yard credentials, they can accept the invitation under whatever account they are signed in as.
 You can also add new users to each account.
 Add their email information and they receive an invitation to open a new account.
   - If you want to hand off the project to your customer, give them credentials for the creator account and remove any members who no longer need access from the Accounts page.

 The email invitation sent to a user can be accepted only once.
 However, we do not bind the invitation link to the email address it was originally sent to.
-This enables users who have existing Cloud accounts to accept invitations sent to other email addresses that they own.
+This enables users who already have accounts to accept invitations sent to other email addresses that they own.
 Any member of an account can also rescind an invitation by removing it on the Account Management page.

 ### Maintaining multiple developers